Kasha Rigby

-Catherine "Kasha" Rigby (born 1970) is a competitive skier who calls Utah home.
+Catherine "Kasha" Rigby (1970 – February 13, 2024) was an American competitive skier from Utah.
 She is most noted for her many achievements and first descents as "the pioneer of extreme telemark skiing."

-Early life
+Biography

-Kasha has skied since she could walk and began telemark skiing as a teenager.
-Her passion for skiing and traveling has been the driving force behind most of her adult life.
+Kasha Rigby was born in Stowe, Vermont.
+She started skiing when she was very young. and began telemark skiing as a teenager.
 She began traveling at age 19, leaving college to explore Africa.
-She then headed to Colorado, where she became involved in telemark racing and extreme-skiing competitions.
+She then headed to Crested Butte, Colorado, where she became involved in telemark racing and extreme-skiing competitions.

-Kasha joined The North Face Ski Team in 1995 and has since brought her skis all over the U.S., Canada, South America, New Zealand, Russia, Asia, Europe, India and even the Middle East, skiing first descents of some of the world's most revered peaks, including the Five Holy Peaks in Mongolia.
+Rigby joined The North Face Ski Team in 1995 and has since skied in America, Canada, South America, New Zealand, Russia, Asia, Europe, India and even the Middle East.
+She skied first descents of some of the world's tallest/hardest peaks, including the Five Holy Peaks in Mongolia.